BloomTech-Labs/adv_git_workshop/reset.md

 1. Lets inspect the commit history and make note of the HEAD commit message
    1. `git log`
    2. Also, lets output the current sha of the files.
-The sha hash will change as we work with the commit history.
+The sha hash will change as we save changes to the file.
       1. `git ls-files -s`
+      2. outputs current sha hash of the file
-2. Now lets remove the current HEAD commit
+2. Now lets **remove** the current HEAD commit
    1. `git reset HEAD~1 --mixed`
-      1. This will reset to 1 commit before HEAD
+      1. This will reset the branch HEAD to 1 commit before current HEAD
-      2. by default reset will work on HEAD, but if you don't have any changes in the stage or working trees then nothing will change.
+      2. By default reset will work on HEAD, but if you don't have any changes in the stage or working trees then nothing will change.
 3. The contents of this file should not change but the file should now be staged.
    1. `git status`
    2. You should see `modified:   reset.md`